PeridexisErrant/DF-Walkthrough/chapters/chap08-military.rst

 Get tough, little guys!
 =======================
 So your boys are training, putting each other in arm bars and whatnot.
-If you use “v” and look around your soldiers, hitting “g” for General, you should see their skills climbing.
-Use “alt”+”arrows” to see the full range.
+If you use :kbd:`v` and look around your soldiers, hitting :kbd:`g` for General, you should see their skills climbing.
+Use :kbd:`=` to see the full range.

 Let them keep this up until they become champions or heroes.
 At this